-The IR3081A Control IC combined with an IR XPhaseTM Phase IC provides a full featured and flexible way to implement a complete VR 10 power solution.
-The "Control" IC provides overall system control and interfaces with any number of "Phase ICs" which each drive and monitor a single phase of a multiphase converter.
-The XPhaseTM architecture results in a power supply that is smaller, less expensive, and easier to design while providing higher efficiency than conventional approaches.
-The IR3081A is intended for VRD 10 or VRM/EVRD 10 applications that use external VCCVID/VTT circuits.
+The IR3086APbF Phase IC combined with an IR $XPhase^{TM}$ Control IC provides a full featured and flexible way to implement power solutions for the latest high performance CPUs and ASICs.
+The "Control" IC provides overall system control and interfaces with any number of "Phase" ICs which each drive and monitor a single phase of a multiphase converter.
+The $XPhase^{TM}$ architecture results in a power supply that is smaller, less expensive, and easier to design while providing higher efficiency than conventional approaches.